influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 meory,host=server1 value=3
 ```

-Could be compressed by expanding the key into its respective parts: mesasurment, tag keys, tag values and tag fields .
+Could be compressed by expanding the key into its respective parts: measurement, tag keys, tag values and tag fields .
 For each part a unique number is assigned.  e.g.

 Measurements
 ```